International Paralympic Committee: Paralympic Hall of Fame

-Paralympic marketing
+Organising the Paralympic Games

 The Organizing Committees

-In June 2001, the International Olympic Committee (IOC) and the International Paralympic Committee (IPC) signed an agreement that would ensure that the staging of the Paralympic Games is automatically included in the bid for the Olympic Games.
-The agreement came into effect at the 2008 Paralympic Summer Games in Beijing, and the 2010 Paralympic Winter Games in Vancouver.
+In June 2001, the International Olympic Committee (IOC) and the International Paralympic Committee (IPC) signed an agreement that would ensure that the staging of the Paralympic Games is automatically included in the bids for the Olympic Games starting during the process to choose the 2008 Summer Olympics host city.

-However, the Salt Lake 2002 Organizing Committee (SLOC), chose to follow the practice of "one bid, one city" already at the 2002 Games in Salt Lake City, with one Organizing Committee for both Games, which was followed up by the 2004 Games in Athens and Beijing in 2008.
+However, the first city to held the Olympics and the Paralympics with the same committee was Barcelona in 1992.But,after the incidents who leds the caotic organization of the 1996 Summer Paralympics,the Salt Lake 2002 Organizing Committee (SLOC), chose to implement the practice of "one bid,two events, one city" during their winning bid for the 2002 Winter Olympics.
+Athens and Turin also originally made these same proposals for the 2004 Summer Games and for the 2006 Winter Games.However, both faced very serious problems in the organization of their editions.

 The agreement was adjusted in 2003.
 An extension was signed in June 2006.
 A further extension was signed in 2012, valid until 2020.
 In March 2018, a historic long-term extension was signed establishing a partnership until 2032.

+IPC members

+As of 1 January 2026, the IPC has 213 members made up of 187 National Paralympic Committees, 3 International Organisations of Sport for the Disabled, 5 regions and 18 International Federations.

 National Paralympic Committees (NPCs)

-NPCs are a national organisation recognised by the IPC as the sole representative of the Paralympic Movement in the NPC’s country or territory.
+NPCs are a national organisation recognised by the IPC as the sole representative of the Paralympic Movement in the NPC's country or territory.
+As of 8 August 2026, there are 187 NPCs within the Paralympic Movement with the two most recent additions being NPCs from Bolivia and South Sudan in September 2025.

+International Organisations of Sport for the Disabled (IOSDs)

+IOSDs are international organisations recognised by the IPC as the sole worldwide representative of a specific disability group.
+The organisations are World Abilitysport, Virtus and International Blind Sport Federation (IBSA).